 WATER: Depending on the size of your freshwater tank you may need some supplemental water storage to save you trips to the refill station.
 We make it a week on ours by conserving carefully.
 We also buy bottled water by the case for drinking so we are not drinking water out of the tank.

 Boondocking can be a great way to see America and save a ton of money doing it.
-Your tax dollars pay for the upkeep of this land so it is yours- use it!
+Your tax dollars pay for the upkeep of this land so it is yours to enjoy!
 We will certainly bring more information your way as we continue to get better and learn more.

 Have you boondocked and have great tips to share?
 Do you have questions about how to boondock in an RV?
 Please feel free to ask them here.